addy-47/go-blog-app/README.md

 - 🗄️ **Database**: A PostgreSQL database managed as a StatefulSet with persistent storage
 - 📦 **Helm**: Packages all Kubernetes resources for easy deployment and management
 - 🔰 **CRD**: A `BlogPost` custom resource for Kubernetes API extensions
-- 🔒 **Istio**: Provides service mesh features like mTLS and traffic routing
+- 🔒 **Istio**: Provides service mesh with mTLS, secure routing via Gateway, and traffic management

 ### 🏗️ Kubernetes Architecture
 - 🔄 **Deployments**: Manage stateless frontend, backend, and worker services